 Underground tours are my favorite tours in any city.
-This is how you get to see the oldest structures, and understand the way new things were built on top of old.
+This is how you get to see the oldest structures and understand the way new things were built on top of old ones.
 Human ingenuity in regards to architecture and engineering knows no bounds.

-When the city was founded and growing, it was a little lower in elevation than it is today, and prone to flooding from the adjacent river.
-In the 19th century, when the new town Prague was being built, they dumped a lot of the dirt they excavated onto old town to raise the level and prevent future flooding.
+When the city was founded and growing, it was a little lower in elevation than today and prone to flooding from the adjacent river.
+In the 19th century, when the new town Prague was being built, they dumped a lot of the dirt they excavated onto the old town to raise the level and prevent future flooding.
 Many of the original homes were turned into basements, and new structures were built right on top of the old.

 Quirky Tourist Attractions in Prague

-I found three amazingly quirky tourist attractions in Prague that were absolutely fantastic.
+Prague also has its share of funky statues and a few quirky tourist attractions that were absolutely fantastic.
 Some were fun, some were educational, and some were outdated and incredibly strange.
 I loved every second of it!
 Here are the three quirky tourist attractions in Prague that I visited, I hope you find them as ridiculous and fun as I did!

 Museum of Torture

-The Museum of Torture, located just off of Old Town Square, was my favorite of the three quirky tourist attractions in Prague.
-This museum is located in the underground, a network of caverns underneath the modern day city.
+The Museum of Torture, located just off Old Town Square, was my favorite of Prague’s three quirky tourist attractions.
+This museum is located in the underground, a network of caverns underneath the modern-day city.
 Some of them date back to the 14th century!
-I do love visiting anything underground related – remember how fascinating I found the Labyrinth underneath Budapest?
+I do love visiting anything underground-related – remember how fascinating I found the Labyrinth underneath Budapest?
 But I digress.

 Museum of Sex Machines

 Yes, this a real thing.
 The Museum of Sex Machines is located in Old Town Square.
-I didn’t know what to expect, but it caught my attention and I had to check it out.
-The museum was actually really interesting!
+I didn’t know what to expect, but it caught my attention, and I had to check it out.
+The museum was actually fascinating!
 They even have an artifact (dildo) from pre-historic times, which anthropologists believe was really used for…stimulation.
 They also had an artifact from Ancient Greece.
 The proprietors of this museum did their homework, which was really impressive.

 Museum of Ghosts and Legends

 Unfortunately, I was a bit disappointed.
 This museum is incredibly outdated.
-The few interactive displays they did have were very old and didn’t work properly anymore.
+The few interactive displays they did have were ancient and didn’t work properly anymore.
 I do love hokey, so I would have loved the old contraptions had they been operational!
-They had some figures and displays set up, but due to their age and upkeep most of these were more sad than spooky.
+They had some figures and displays set up, but due to their age and upkeep, most of these were more sad than spooky.
 Most of the museum was dedicated to pages and posts of text.
-I enjoyed reading the legends, but it was time consuming and I was hoping for something a little more interactive and a little spookier.
+I enjoyed reading the legends, but it was time-consuming, and I was hoping for something a little more interactive and a little spookier.
 This museum was definitely the hokiest of the quirky tourist attractions in Prague that I had time to check out.

-There are many other quirky tourist attractions that you can visit in Prague, unfortunately I didn’t have time to check out all of them.
+There are many other quirky tourist attractions that you can visit in Prague.
+Unfortunately, I didn’t have time to check out all of them.
 But if you are interested, there is a mirror maze, a virtual reality ride, and even a second torture museum.
-I’d love to hear your experiences with any of these attractions!
+I’d love to hear about your experiences with any of these attractions!

 What Can You Not Miss in Prague?